-They are important predatory organisms in all ecosystems which they inhabit, with a high prey finding ability and capacity to consume greater number of prey than any other predator.
+They are important predatory organisms in all ecosystems that they inhabit, with a high prey-finding ability and capacity to consume a greater number of prey than any other predator.
 They are the only class of arthropods that are entirely predaceous.
-(Kamal, et al., 1990).
-They feed on a variety of organisms.
-Though their prey consists mainly of insects they also consume some unusual prey such as small mice, bats, fish, crabs, frogs, lizards, snakes, scorpions and are themselves food to many birds and wasps.
+(Kamal et al., 1990).
+Though their prey consists mainly of insects they also consume some unusual prey such as small mice, bats, fish, crabs, frogs, lizards, snakes, and scorpions and are themselves food to many birds and wasps.
 Thus, spiders help maintain the biotic balance of nature.
 This is especially true in the tropics where spiders are particularly abundant.
-Despite their importance, the role of spider in the management of the pest populations has only been lately recognized and scant attention is given to them as pest control agents in India.
-Though several studies have been made on spiders, most of them were limited to the investigation of the species composition and their seasonal occurrence in the field.
+Despite their importance, the role of spiders in the management of the pest populations has only been lately recognized, and scant attention has been paid to them as pest control agents in India.
+Studies on spiders made so far are limited to the investigation of the species composition and their seasonal occurrence in the field.

-In farmer production majorly affected for pest and affected to the economy of any country.
-It is major affected for causing the famine for the area.
-The use of various pesticides and insecticides to control them has polluted the environment and is even posing threats to human health.
-To save the earth from pesticide pollution, attention has been focused to safer ways of pest population control, especially the use of natural enemies like parasites, predators and pathogens.
-In this respect spiders are attract attention for the predatory nature.
-It is control to the pest and environment ecofriendly.This review of literature deal with tropics pertaining to spider distribution, diversity, predatory potential, fanua and flora
+Losses in crop production are majorly due to pests affecting the economy and causing famines in the affected area.
+The use of various pesticides and insecticides for pest control has serious ecological consequences and poses threats to human health.
+The current focus is to find safer ways of pest control, especially the use of natural enemies.
+In this respect, spiders have a great scope in the category of predators.
+This review deals with spiders’ distribution, diversity, and their predatory potential.

 Distribution and Habitat

-Spiders are able to live just about anywhere and that is why there is such diversification out there.
-They are ranked at seven when it comes to the most diversified living creature in the world.
-The only place in the world where you won’t find spiders is in antarctica.
-Though spiders are found in a variety of environments, most species live under strictly defined conditions.
-Climatic and other abiotic conditions (temperature, humidity, wind and light intensity) are among the most critical factors that determine habitat preference of spiders, apart from plant community characteristics.
-Rushton et at., (1987) using multivariate techniques showed that site moisture and management regimes were important in the distribution of grassland spiders.
+Spiders can live just about anywhere and that is why there is such diversification out there.
+They are ranked seventh when it comes to the most diversified living creatures in the world.
+The only place without spiders is Antarctica.
+Though spiders are found in a variety of environments, most species require strictly defined conditions.
+Climatic and other abiotic conditions (temperature, humidity, wind, and light intensity) are among the most critical factors that determine the habitat preference of spiders, apart from plant community characteristics.
+Rushton et al. (1987) found the site moisture and management regimes to be the most important variables influencing the distribution of grassland spiders.

 Majority of the spider species living on the terrestrial ecosystem.
-Spider exist under varied climatic condition.
+Spider exist under varied climatic conditions.
 Every spider species some different habit present.
 Spiders are both spatially and vertically distributed.
-It cannot be said that only a single species will live in a given microclimate.
-Many spiders migrate back and forth between different vegetative zones under varied environmental conditions.
-In general, spatial distribution seems an adaptation to inter- specific competition .
-However, the· distribution pattern was determined more by environmental factors and prey availability than by inter-specific competition.
+The· distribution pattern is determined more by environmental factors and prey availability than by inter-specific competition.

 Spiders disperse by walking on the ground or by using silk thread bridges between plants as well as by ballooning through the atmosphere from place to place on silken threads (Foelix, 1982).
 Juvenile and newly hatched spiderlings disperse by balooning.
 A newly-hatched spider throws out a tiny line of silk on which it floats away on breezes or updrifts, sometimes as far as 200 miles from land, alighting on the super-structure of ships at sea, or rising to 2,000 feet above the earth (Bristowe, 1929).